Best Ice Fishing Fish Finders

 You will catch more fish with a portable, ice fishing fish finder than without one.
 Guaranteed.
 This is because a fish finder provides important information about what’s beneath the ice, which you can then use to decide where and how you fish.
 A fish finder gathers this data by sending and receiving sonar signals via its transducer.

-Below are just a few examples of what a fish finder can reveal about what’s below and around an ice fishing hole.
+Below are just a few examples of what it can reveal about what’s below and around an ice fishing hole.
 Keep in mind these benefits apply to any entry-level ice fishing fish finder offering traditional, 2D sonar.
 The list of impressive features grows further when more advanced technologies enter the equation, such as GPS functionality and forward-facing sonar.

 Depth